nwilson512/nwilson512.github.io/sample-works/api.md

 ### Documentation endpoint

-Documentation for this API is written into the server.js source code and can be accessed at its own endpoint.
+I wrote the API documentation into the server.js source code, and you can access it at its own endpoint.
 The following code snippet shows the router get function, the endpoint string, and response JSON:

 ```
 router.get('/v1/docs', function(req, res) {